 ScubaTony also has a nice Jeep Grand Cherokee that’s hassle-free.
 Email Adam at Adam@scubatony.com or check ScubaTony Jeep for more details.

 If you want to do a private tour of Cozumel and you don’t want to drive yourself then give Adrian a call and he will give you a guided tour of the Island.
 He also has a boat and can do land and Island tours +52 9878761558.

-If you have a larger group or just want to do a lap of the Island, stopping in a few key places, then Diago is your man +52 987 100 3537
+If you have a larger group or just want to do a lap of the Island in a large passenger van, stopping in a few key places, then Diago is your man +52 987 100 3537

 That’s a wrap!
 I hope this has been helpful, please feel free to share and leave us a comment if you have any questions.